mholling/nswtopo/README.markdown

 Overlays
 ========

-You can add overlays to your map for representing areas (polygons) and tracks (paths).
+You can add overlays to your map for representing areas (polygons), tracks (paths) and waypoints.
 For rogaine maps, you can use this feature to mark out-of-bounds areas on your map, as well as to add extra tracks which are not shown on the topographic map.

 The simplest way to create overlays is to use Google Earth or equivalent software.
 Mark out the out-of-bounds area or areas using the polygon tool, then save these areas to a KML file (e.g. `boundaries.kml`).
-Similarly, trace out additional unmarked tracks using the path tool, and save them as KML (e.g. `tracks.kml`).
+Similarly, trace out additional unmarked tracks using the path tool, add waypoints with the placemark tool, and save them as KML (e.g. `tracks.kml`).

 In your configuration file, add your overlay file in the list of included layers, as in the following example: